bee-keeper/aws-ansible-django-deployment/README.md

 The workflow is as follows:

-1. Spin an EC2 Ubuntu server via AWS or [Vagrant](http://www.vagrantup.com/) - a sample Vagrant file is included
+1. Spin up an EC2 Ubuntu server via AWS or [Vagrant](http://www.vagrantup.com/) - a sample Vagrant file is included
 2. Provison the server using [Ansible](http://www.ansible.com/home)
 3. Choose either RDS from Amazon, PostgreSQL or MYSQL database
 4. Deploy your Django project from Git and serve it with this stack: